Collaborate and scale up

 WeForest's restoration approaches

-The intensive planting of a large number of tree species (pioneer and climax species) for the purpose of ecological restoration, suitable to recover degraded areas that can be developed as corridors between forest fragments.
-The approach incorporates a variety of planting schemes that take into account the typical changes we observe in forest communities over time e.g. species composition will change over time as some species become more prominent while others may fade out of existence.
+High density planting of a large number of tree species based on species specific characteristics - such as growth rate, canopy cover, lifespan and seeding traits – for the purpose of ecological restoration.
+This technique is used to recover degraded areas and create corridors between forest fragments.
+The approach incorporates a variety of planting schemes that take into account the typical changes we observe in forest communities over time e.g. species composition will change over time.

 The integration of trees on farms and in the agricultural landscape in ways that sustain productive, profitable and healthy land use systems.